SECTION. 1. Chapter 126 of the General Laws, as appearing in the 2010 Official Edition, is hereby amended by inserting the following new section:-

 There being no legal authority for law enforcement officials in the Commonwealth to enforce federal civil immigration laws, law enforcement officials shall not make arrests or detain any individual based on an administrative immigration warrant in the National Crime Information Center (NCIC) database.

 Law enforcement officials are not responsible for the enforcement of federal immigration laws and shall not arrest or transport inmates for civil immigration enforcement purposes or on the basis of a civil immigration detainer, unless the inmate has been formally placed in federal immigration custody under a contract with the Department of Homeland Security, or in accordance with section 2 of this act.
-Nothing in this section shall be construed as limiting or changing the duties of Sheriffs regarding transportation in section 24 of chapter 37, except that ICE facilities or ICE custody shall not be considered non-correctional for the purposes of subsection (c) of that section.
+Nothing in this section shall be construed as limiting or changing the duties of Sheriffs regarding transportation in Chapter 37, Section 24, except that ICE facilities or ICE custody shall not be considered non-correctional for the purposes of subsection (c) of that section.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.